-Celebrate the New Year in style or experience the best of the city after all the crowds die down, the British capital has lots to offer in January and February.
-Read on for our top 4 picks of what to see, where to go and what to do in London after the clock strikes 12.
+Whether you want to celebrate the New Year in style or experience the best of the city after all the crowds die down, the British capital has lots to offer in January and February.
+Read on for our top picks of what to see, where to go and what to do in London this winter.

-When the clock strikes twelve and the year 2014 is officially with us, it's not long before most people start to feel the post-holiday blues.
-With the festive season well and truly winding down, it might seem like the next thing to look forward to is the Spring, but in reality, London is still exciting as ever during the winter season!
+When the new year is officially with us, it's not long before most people start to feel the post-holiday blues.
+With the festive season well and truly winding down, it might seem like the next thing to look forward to is the Spring, but in reality, London is exciting as ever during the winter season!
 Whether you're visiting from out of town and making the Radisson Blu Hotel London Stansted Airport your base for a few days or are a London local and planning to show some friends around, these things to see and do around the city are sure to delight even the hardest to impress…

 New Year's Day Parade